 - 4.24 The Financial Management Code was adopted by the Authority in July 2021.
 A gap analysis was undertaken where a small number of improvements were identified. - 4.25 Internal Audit have undertaken an audit of the Service's compliance against the Code.
 This provided a Reasonable Assurance level ie that risk levels were acceptable.
 The report acknowledged that effective controls were in place regarding self-assessment, leadership, accountability, long term sustainability and value for money. - 4.26 The report identified four recommendations, two of which have been actioned.
-The remaining two are still in progress: - Leadership Several policies and procedures in relation to governance arrangements have not been updated in accordance with the revision schedule and have been found to be out of date whilst progress is being made on this recommendation, this is a significant task and has been delayed due to other priorities for the Service over the last year. - Professional Standards Financial Regulations, Financial Procedures and Statement of Financial Principles are out of date - these are almost completed and will be presented to the Fire Authority for approval by September 23.
+The remaining two are still in progress: - Leadership Several policies and procedures in relation to governance arrangements have not been updated in accordance with the revision schedule and have been found to be out of date progress is being made on this recommendation, with the updated Scheme of Delegation being approved at the December 2022 Authority meeting and the Members' Allowances scheme being reviewed by the Independent Remuneration Panel and reported to The Fire Authority 23rd February 2024.
+A review of standing orders has been completed with the review of Financial Regulations. - Professional Standards Financial Regulations, Financial Procedures and Statement of Financial Principles are out of date - these have been reviewed and updated, there has been a delay in finalising them due to the change in Head of Finance and Treasurer.
+This will be completed and presented to Finance and Resources Committee for approval by October 24.